igorkasyanchuk/execution_time/README.md

 ## First run

-Sometime you can see that there are more SQL queries or allocated objects because Ruby just loading objects in memory or verifying connection to the DB.
+Sometime you can see that there are more SQL queries or allocated objects because Ruby is just loading objects in memory or verifying connection to the DB.

 ## Contributing